BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/resources-api.md

 - `{rev}`: Number - the targeted revision to be fetched.
 This field is optional and defaults to the latest revision.
 - `{tag}`: String - the targeted tag to be fetched.
 This field is optional.
 - `{annotate}`: Boolean - annotate the response with the resource metadata.
-This field only applies to standard resources.
+This field only applies to standard resources and schemas.
 This field is optional.

 `{rev}` and `{tag}` fields cannot be simultaneously present.